Agent Tool Registry (ERC-8257)

 | 4.
 Retry with header | Caller replays the request with X-Payment: <base64(PaymentPayload)>. |

 | 5.
-Verify | Server decodes and verifies the signature via pure ecrecover — no RPC needed.
+Verify | Server decodes and verifies the signature via pure ecrecover, with no RPC needed.
 Asserts to == operatorAddress (domain binding) and checks TTL. |

 | 6.
 Access check | Server calls tryHasAccess(toolId, callerAddress, data) on the onchain registry.
 Returns 403 if granted: false. |

 | 7.
 Execute | Handler runs if access is granted.
-For paid tools, the x402 facilitator settles payment onchain after the predicate check passes — if access is denied, no funds move. |
+For paid tools, the x402 facilitator settles payment onchain after the predicate check passes.
+If access is denied, no funds move. |

 | 8.
 Response | Tool output returned as JSON. |